-In this post, we want to focus on one key finding from the study: the NextAfter team wasn’t always able to sign up for and get emails as a subscriber or make a gift and get emails as a donor.
+In the study, the NextAfter team wasn’t always able to find an email subscription sign-up or donate button on many nonprofit websites.
 In fact, they couldn’t give to 20% of the organizations or sign up for email from 29% of the organizations in the study.

 That’s worth repeating: When they tried to sign up for emails or make a donation through a nonprofit’s website, they weren’t always able to do so.

 Image: The best nonprofit websites send an email after email signups and donations.
 Only 77% of the organizations studied successfully sent follow-up emails.